google-deepmind/mujoco/doc/computation.rst

 checked in detail.
 The decision process involves two stages: generation and filtering.

 Generation
-   First we generate a list of candidate geom pairs in one of two ways: "pair" or "dynamic".
-The user can also specify "all" which merges both sources (and is the default).
-This is done via the setting ``mjModel.opt.collision``.
-"Pair" refers to an explicit list of geom pairs defined with the :ref:`pair <contact-pair>` element in MJCF.
-It gives the user full control, however it is a static mechanism (independent of the spatial arrangement of the geoms at runtime) and can be tedious for large models.
-It is normally used to supplement the output of the "dynamic" mechanism.
-Dynamic generation works with bodies rather than geoms; when a body pair is included this means that all geoms attached to one body can collide with all geoms attached to the other body.

-   The body pairs are generated via broad-phase collision detection based on a modified sweep-and-prune algorithm.
-The modification is that the axis for sorting is chosen as the principal eigenvector of the covariance matrix of all geom centers - which maximizes the spread.
-Then, for each body pair, a mid-phase collision detection using a static bounding volume hierarchy (a BVH binary tree) of axis-aligned bounding boxes (AABB) is performed.
+   First we generate a list of candidate geom pairs in two ways:

+   - Using predefined geom pairs, specified with the :ref:`contact-pair <contact-pair>` element.
+This mechanism is independent of the spatial arrangement of the geoms at runtime.
+   - Generating candidate geom pairs by examining the runtime locations of bodies.
+First, a sweep-and-prune broadphase collision stage prunes bodies that cannot collide.
+Then, a mid-phase collision stage further prunes geom pairs from remaining body pairs using a static Bounding Volume Hierarchy (a binary tree) of axis-aligned bounding boxes.
      Each body is equipped with an AABB tree of its geoms, aligned with the body inertial or geom frames for all inner or leaf nodes, respectively.

-   Finally, the user can explicitly exclude certain body pairs using the :ref:`exclude <contact-exclude>` element in MJCF.
-Exclusion is applied when "dynamic" or "all" are selected, but not when "pair" is selected.
-At the end of this step we have a list of geoms pairs that is typically much smaller than :math:`n (n-1)/2`, but can still be pruned further before detailed collision checking.
+   - The user can also explicitly exclude certain body pairs using the :ref:`exclude <contact-exclude>` element.

+   These two lists are then merged.

 Filtering
    Next we apply four filters to the list generated in the previous step.
 Filters 1 and 2 are applied to all geom pairs.